mlochbaum/rhsort/README.md

 # Robin Hood Sort: the algorithm for uniform data

 Robin Hood Sort is a stable numeric sorting algorithm that achieves performance several times better than the fastest comparison sorts on uniformly random arrays, with worst-case performance similar to a hybrid merge sort.
-It's in a similar category to counting sort and radix sort, but can be useful for large ranges where counting sort isn't applicable, and can be better than radix sort for large element sizes or small arrays.
+It's in a similar category to counting sort and radix sort (and switches to counting sort on small ranges), but can be useful for large ranges where counting sort isn't applicable, and can be better than radix sort for large element sizes or small arrays.

     Best     Average        Worst       Memory      Stable      Deterministic
     n        n log log n    n log n     n           Yes         Yes